 Welcome to the Department of Political and International Studies

-As the late philosopher Charles Frankel once said, it is through the Humanities that a society talks to itself about things that matter most.
 In the study of Politics, as with other disciplines in the Humanities, we are interested in learning about the best that has been thought, said and written about human beings living in social and political relationships.
 We are interested in learning how these thinkers have grappled with, and continue to grapple with, life’s most enduring, fundamental questions: What is justice?
 What should be defended?
 What is the appropriate nature of our relationship to the state?
+What are the legacies of the violent imposition of the state in Africa and elsewhere?
 Where should the limits of state power over our lives properly lie?
 What is the nature of our moral obligation to the state and to fellow citizens?
+How does race, class, gender and sexuality, for example, shape our experiences of citizenship?
 What do we mean by ‘democracy’ and what are the conditions under which it flourishes and declines?
 These questions touch on what it is to be human.
 They are the subject over which wars have been fought and lives have been lost.

 The Politics Department at Rhodes is a high quality teaching and research environment.
-All our permanent members of staff have doctorates from top institutions.
-Two of our seven staff members are recipients of the prestigious Vice Chancellor’s Distinguished Teaching Award.
-Our research is published in national and international journals.
-Our graduates have gone on to distinguish themselves at universities which include Cambridge, Oxford, the London School of Economics, SOAS and many others.
 We welcome our students into an environment in which debate is encouraged and interaction between students and lecturers including those at the most senior level is frequent and ongoing.
 The Department prides itself on being informal and friendly while at the same time being exceptionally demanding of our students.
 We believe that these dual aspects of our practice are what makes us special in the higher education environment.

 Last Modified: Tue, 11 Feb 2020 13:38:36 SAST